albertpchen/cde/README.md

 ```

 ## Example
-Here is a simple box configuration example that uses the features of this
+Here is a simple example that uses the features of this library to create box
-library to create box configurations that dynamiclly updates box coordinates
+configurations that dynamiclly updates box coordinates based on the values of
-when other fields are updated.
+user-specified fields.

 ```scala
 import cde.syntax._ // operator extension methods